 - They thread the graft tendon through these holes carefully, making sure not to cause any damage.

-Once the graft is in place, everything is stitched up once again.
+Once the graft is placed, everything is stitched up once again.
 This procedure has a high success rate, but complications can happen.
 Some patients develop infections at the implant or harvest sites.
 The new graft can also tear or rupture, especially if it isn’t secured correctly.
 Patients can sustain blood vessel or nerve damage, which causes temporary or permanent numbness.